 BUSN 151 Introduction to Human Resource Management 3 cr.
-An introduction to the basic functions of human resource management, including the relationship between operating managers and the human resources department, human resources planning, recruitment and selection, legal issues, compensation, benefits, safety, and collective bargaining.
+This course is an introduction to the basic functions of human resource management, including the relationship between operating managers and the human resources department, human resources planning, recruitment and selection, legal issues, compensation, benefits, safety, and collective bargaining.

 BUSN 157 Introduction to Financial Software 1 cr.
-(1 + 1)